Abidin Ünal

-Abidin Ünal (born 1953 in Pınarbaşı, Kayseri, Turkey) is a retired Turkish Air Force general and commander of the Turkish Air Force.
+Abidin Ünal (born January 1, 1953) is a retired Turkish Air Force general and commander of the Turkish Air Force.
 During his tenure, he was a Senior Member of the NATO Technology and Research Organization General Assembly.

 Career

 Officer and staff officer

-Ünal attended the elementary school in Kazancık as well as the middle school in Pınarbaşı and the middle school Demir-Çelik-Ortaokulu in Karabük, before he completed training at the vocational school for chemical engineering (Kimya Teknisyen Okulu) in Ankara from 1968 to 1972.
+Ünal attended the elementary school in Kazancık as well as the middle school in Pınarbaşı and the middle school Demir-Çelik Ortaokulu in Karabük, before he completed training at the vocational school for chemical engineering (Turkish: Kimya Teknisyen Okulu) in Ankara from 1968 to 1972.

-In 1972 he began his officer training at the Turkish Air Force Academy (Hava Harp Okulu), which he completed on August 30, 1975, as a lieutenant (Teğmen).
-Subsequently he was first used in the 2nd training base of the Air Force Training Command (Çiğli) and then in the 3rd Air Force base in Konya, where he became a flight instructor in the 131st squadron in July 1977.
-In 1982 he began his training as a staff officer at the Air Force Academy (Hava Harp Akademisi), which he finished in 1984.
+In 1972 he began his officer training at the Turkish Air Force Academy (Turkish: Hava Harp Okulu), which he completed on August 30, 1975, as a lieutenant (Turkish: Teğmen).
+Subsequently he was first used in the 2nd training base of the Air Force Training Command in Çiğli and then in the 3rd Air Force base in Konya, where he became a flight instructor in the 131st squadron in July 1977.
+In 1982 he began his training as a staff officer at the Air Force Academy (Turkish: Hava Harp Akademisi), which he finished in 1984.
 He then worked as an instructor in the training regiment of the Air Force School and became a pilot and instructor in an F-16 squadron in 1987, before he was commander of the flying group of the 142nd squadron, which also consisted of F-16 multi-purpose combat aircraft, at the Akıncı Air Base between 1989 and 1990 has been.

-In 1990 Ünal moved to the Ministry of Defense (Millî Savunma Bakanlığı) and became a project officer in the F-16 system management department and then found use in 1991 as an officer in the 162nd F-16 multi-purpose squadron in Bandırma.
+In 1990 Ünal moved to the Ministry of Defense (Turkish: Millî Savunma Bakanlığı) and became a project officer in the F-16 system management department and then found use in 1991 as an officer in the 162nd F-16 multi-purpose squadron in Bandırma.
 After graduating from the Royal Air Force College Cranwell from 1992 to 1993, he became the commander of the 192nd Multipurpose Squadron in Balıkesir in 1993.
 He then became a project officer in the Department for Disarmament and International Relations of the Department of Planning and Politics in the General Staff of Turkey in 1994 and, in 1995, military adviser to the Permanent Mission of Turkey to the Organization for Security and Cooperation in Europe (OSCE) in Vienna.
-September 1998 became head of the operations department of the 5th Air Force Base in Merzifon (5.
+September 1998 became head of the operations department of the 5th Air Force Base in Merzifon (Turkish: 5.
 Ana Jet Üs Komutanlığı).